 A: I like working with people.
 I find that getting to know them greatly improves the working process and the end results of the mix.

 Q: What files will you deliver?

-A: I will deliver high resolution files in any format needed of:
+A: I will deliver high resolution files in any format needed of the full mix.

 Q: Do you deliver stems?

 A: If you need them, sure.